poke1024/tove2d/docs/tutorials/Animation.md

 # Animating Things
-TÖVE is designed for animating stuff.
-Its focus is not on static vector graphics rendering, but on animated vector graphics for games.
+TÖVE is designed for allowing animating and changing shapes and colors at runtime without getting inefficient.

 ## Animating with the Stage API
 Many animations can be achieved by moving, rotating and scaling certain fixed parts of a graphics.
-TÖVE offers the retained `Stage` API for simplifying these kind of animations.
+TÖVE offers the retained `Stage` API for simplifying these kind of animations (also see the <a href="https://poke1024.github.io/tove2d-api/modules/stage.html">Stage API documentation</a>).

 At the core is the `Shape` object.
 Each `Shape` holds a `Graphics` you can access.
 Each `Shape` knows about its own position, rotation and scale.
 You can change these at any time and  they will stay this way across frames until you change them again.
 So if you have objects on the screen and only want to move some of them, `Shape` might simplify your code.